-One candidate for the floor is the empirical lower bound of the consumption levels measured in a survey.
-One might think of this as the limiting case of the Foster, Greer and Thorbecke (FGT) (1984) class of measures as the FGT inequality-aversion parameter (α) goes to infinity.
+One might think of this as the limiting case of the Foster, Greer and Thorbecke (FGT) (1984) class of measures as the FGT inequality-aversion parameter ( $\alpha$ ) goes to infinity.
 However, this would not be satisfactory since there are almost certainly measurement errors and ignorable transient effects in the survey data.
 For example, all the members of one sampled household may have been sick during the (often short) recall period used by the survey, and so consumed very little in that period.
 But one would be loathe to say that such a sample point should define the floor.
 More generally, there are likely to be various transient effects in the data, whereby observed incomes (or consumption expenditures) in a survey fall temporarily below the floor, but recover soon after.
 We must also recognize the existence of measurement errors in the cross-sectional survey data available for most countries.
 Given the measurement errors and transient factors, we cannot be certain that the lowest observed consumption or income is in fact the floor.
 There is a non-negligible chance that the observed consumption or income of potentially anyone within some stratum of low observed values could in fact be the level of the floor.
 Some form of averaging is clearly necessary.